pytest-dev/pytest/doc/en/announce/sprint2016.rst

 Money / funding
 ---------------

-The Indiegogo campaign asks for 10.000 Euro which should cover the costs for flights and accomodation, renting a sprint place and maybe a bit of food as well.
+The Indiegogo campaign asks for 11000 USD which should cover the costs for flights and accomodation, renting a sprint place and maybe a bit of food as well.